box/box-skills-kit-nodejs/custom-skill-boilerplate-code/README.md

 To manually run your own server and not use cloud functions, you can this [external blog guidelines](http://www.hacksparrow.com/tcp-socket-programming-in-node-js.html), or your own technique.

-In that case you can build your skill off the boilerplate provided in [basic-demo-self-deploy](basic-demo-self-deploy)
+In that case you can build your skill off the simple example provided in [basic-demo-self-deploy](basic-demo-self-deploy)

 ## Example with Skills-Kit-Lib, Serverless, Eslint & Jest